 Whichever option you go for, make sure you read user and professional reviews so that you can find the solution that works for you.
 Some ovens have pyrolytic cleaning that doesn’t work very well, in which case, you’d have been better to save your money.

 There is an almost endless number of oven options, sizes and manufacturers, it’s enough to leave your head spinning with the choice.
-So, we wanted to make your life slightly easier and give you two of our favourite options for you to consider.
+So, we wanted to make your life slightly easier and give you two brilliant options for you to consider.

-First up is the Bosch single oven, an incredible oven that features home connect cooking and pyrolytic cleaning, take a look at our overview below:
+First up is the Bosch single oven, an incredible oven that features home connect cooking and the brilliant pyrolytic cleaning, take a look at our overview below: